The Various Methods To Prevent Or Control Oily Skin

 - 5. Use a facial mask that’s specially designed to treat oily skin.
 It may contain honey, clay, and even oatmeal that could soothe irritated skin.

-- 6. While most people with oily skin avoid using moisturisers, using the right one will help keep the skin hydrated and protected without making it look and feel greasy.
-An aloe vera based moisturiser does wonders for oily skin and can prove to be quite effective.
+- 6. While most people with oily skin avoid using moisturizers, using the right one will help keep the skin hydrated and protected without making it look and feel greasy.
+An aloe vera-based moisturizer does wonders for oily skin and can prove to be quite effective.

 If genetics and hormonal changes are the reasons for your oily skin, it is difficult to prevent or control the overproduction of sebum.
 However, a regular skincare routine can help ease the greasiness and other skin issues caused by oily skin.